cue-lang/cue/doc/ref/spec.md

 It is illegal to have a normal field and a definition with the same name within the same struct.
 Literal structs that are part of a definition's value are implicitly closed.
-An ellipsis `...` in such literal structs keeps them open.
+An ellipsis `...` in such literal structs keeps them open, as it defines `_` for all labels.

 ```